colorizenl/colorize-gradle-tasks/readme.md

   - **combineJavaScriptLibraries**: Sets if JavaScript libraries should also be included in the combined JavaScript file.
 Detection of library files is based on directory structure (i.e.
     `lib/`, `node_modules/`, `bower_components/`).
 The default value is `false`.
+  - **rewriteJavaScriptFilter**: Takes a closure that can optionally rewrite lines when combining the JavaScript files.
   - **charset**: Character encoding that is used to read and write text files.
 The default value is UTF-8.
   - **syncDirs**: The packages web application can optionally be synchronized to a list of